Intercity Express Programme, United Kingdom

 Even allowing for their size and the potential of great financial reward, for the remaining two bidding groups, the IEP project remains a complex challenge and an immense commitment of their resources.

-PMC Polarteknik - Fire Barrier Gangway Door Systems for Rail Vehicles
+Polarteknik - Fire Barrier Gangway Door Systems for Rail Vehicles

 Weighwell Engineering Ltd - Train Weighing Systems